 Packaging one of the world’s most recognizable icons

 Designing for Walt Disney is as rewarding as it is challenging.
-Disney requires strict adherence to style guides and navigating through a complex approvals process, and a designer must be flexible and willing to make changes from the designer.
+Disney requires strict adherence to style guides and navigating through a complex approvals process, and a designer must be flexible and willing to make careful edits to numerous small details.
 Designing a series of books is all about designing a system, and one must consider how elements can be used in different design context and anticipate future changes to the format.
 Each volume must look good as a standalone book, but should also be easily identified as a member of a larger family.

 Disney Masters is a series of books that reprints work from a range of European cartoonists working in the 20th century.